ichont/ichont.github.io/_pages/about.md

 - 2025, DLMU Top Ten Outstanding Dormitories
 - 2025, First Prize for Emotional Intelligence Scholarship
 - 2026, Outstanding Graduate of Liaoning Province
+- 2026，First-class Scholarship of University of Science & Technology of China
 ---------------

 - 2023, **Second Prize** in the Electronic Design Competition